- Written by Andy

 |Annual subscription Fee||£19-£96 (£8 per month when active but you can drop it down to £1 when you are not going to use it).|

-Beyond Marathon sell and hire out these trackers.
+Event Tracking Ltd (aka Beyond Marathon) sell and hire out these trackers.
 They each have a Dutch SIM card so it works as if it is roaming and will use any UK network it can find.
 They can be put inside a rucksack, they don’t need line of sight to satellites to transmit the location.
 They can be set to update as fast as every 15 seconds if desired, but generally it is best to set them at 60-120 second updates so you get 4-7 days of life, 10 days or longer from the bigger model (90g).

-Beyond Marathon hire these out for £15 per unit for silver and bronze expeditions and £30 per unit for a week long hire for gold expeditions.
-If you hire them then you get access to OS mapping as well for an extra £1.50.
+If you don't want to buy them or just have a larger group than usual Event Tracking Ltd also currently hire these out for £16.50 per unit for silver and bronze expeditions and £31.50 per unit for a week long hire for gold expeditions.